calberoni/OTA_by_CAN_RP2040/README.md

-# CAN OTA Firmware for RP2040 Pulsadores
+# CAN OTA Firmware for RP2040

 This project pairs a CAN-enabled firmware for an RP2040-based controller with a companion Python host utility to perform over-the-air (OTA) firmware updates via an MCP2515 CAN transceiver.
 The firmware keeps the device responsive while new images are streamed over CAN, verifies integrity with CRC16, and automatically reboots into the freshly written sketch once the transfer succeeds.

 ## Repository Layout

-- `pulsadores_can_v1_ota.ino` – production sketch for the pulsadores controller with CAN OTA support and a 500 ms white LED heartbeat.
 - `example_can_ota.ino` – minimal example sketch demonstrating the OTA logic without the legacy switch handling.
 - `can_ota_host.py` – Python 3 script that fragments a compiled `.bin` file into CAN frames, manages retries, and tracks device status codes.